xcp-ng/xcp-ng-org/docs/vms/vms.md

 :::

 ### Windows Guest Tools security
-Whenever vulnerabilities are found in the guest tools, we update this section in addition to the public security advisories, to serve as a persistent and up to date reference.
+This section serves as a persistent and updated reference for known guest tools vulnerabilities.

 #### XSA-468 multiple Windows PV driver vulnerabilities
 Original announcement: https://xcp-ng.org/blog/xsa-468-windows-pv-driver-vulnerabilities

 ##### Summary
-Multiple vulnerabilities have been discovered in all existing Xen PV drivers for Windows from all vendors (XCP-ng, XenServer, etc.)
+Multiple vulnerabilities have been discovered in all existing Xen PV drivers for Windows from all vendors (XCP-ng, XenServer, etc.) published prior to the disclosure, on May 2025.

 These vulnerabilities allow unprivileged users to gain system privileges inside Windows guests.

 ##### Am I affected?